Moustapha Salifou

-Moustapha Salifou (born 1 June 1983) is a Togolese former professional footballer who plays mostly as a midfielder for German Bayernliga club Türkspor Augsburg.
+Moustapha Salifou (born 1 June 1983) is a Togolese professional footballer who plays as a midfielder for FC Dreistern Neutrudering.
 He has represented the Togo national team at the 2006 FIFA World Cup.
 He spent four years at English Premier League club Aston Villa, the rest of his professional career has been spent at lower levels of the German, French and Swiss league systems.

 Club career

 Early career

 Born in Lomé, Salifou started his career in his native Togo with AC Merlan.
-The midfielder had fleeting stints with Swiss side FC Wil, French team Stade Brest 29 and German team Rot-Weiß Oberhausen, prior to moving to England.
+The midfielder had fleeting stints with Swiss side FC Wil, French team Brest and German team Rot-Weiß Oberhausen, prior to moving to England.